 When people think of outdoor camping, they typically imagine summer vacations: warm days, clear starry nights, nature in full-bloom.
 But few campers think about camping in the winter season.
 However, like summer camping, winter camping is also pleasurable if you know how to prepare suitably for winter.

-One advantage of winter camping is that you don’t have as much group – children are back in school, and the cold climate keeps the crowds away.
+One advantage of winter camping is that you don’t have as much group –.
+Children are back in school.
+The cold climate keeps the crowds away.
 The strange beauty of winter is another draw: imagine motionless silhouettes of bare tree branches, refreshingly cold and crisp air, a light dusting of recently fallen snow.
 And if the landscape doesn’t entice you, well, know that winter camping charges are as cheap as they come.

 Still, winter camping also presents a number of unique hazards and risks.
-Here I give some suggestions that can effectively minimize those risks.
+Here I give some suggestions that can effectively minimise those risks.

 Prepare the Right Equipment

 You’ll need a few unusual items in addition to your regular camping equipment, including a heavier latent bag and bedding to combat colder temperatures.
-It is also important to bring heavier, warmer clothing.
+It's also important to bring heavier, warmer clothing.
 You’ll need a dependable source of light during the darker days and longer nights.

-LEDs are brighter than other bulbs, and they need less energy, so I recommend them for outdoor winter camping expeditions.
+LEDs are brighter than other bulbs.
+They need less energy.
+I recommend them for outdoor winter camping expeditions.
 Choose an LED lamp to enjoy the most light around the campground.
 A moveable LED flashlight is more suitable for moving about the campground at dusk.
 Better yet, a LED headlamp will free up both hands for optimized competence and expediency.

 Don’t fail to notice packing a good knife.
 A combo knife or multi-tool is a great choice for serving multiple requirements.
 When you’re in potentially dangerous conditions, it’s best to be as prepared and have as much at your disposal as you can carry.

-Ensure you have sufficient storage for all your provisions.
+Ensure you've sufficient storage for all your provisions.
 It should be waterproof and airtight, to shut out the winter weather.
 Beef up your survival kit.
-In addition to basic first-aid supplies, make sure you have an emergency blanket, a whistle, and a reliable source of fire, like waterproof matches, a lighter, fire-starter, candles, etc.
+In addition to basic first-aid supplies, make sure you've an emergency blanket, a whistle.
+A reliable source of fire, like waterproof matches, a lighter, fire-starter, candles, etc.

 Winter camping safety tips

 Before you leave from home, tell someone where you’re going to and give them a schedule of camping.
-If you will be camping in the wild, be sure you thoroughly know the area where you’re heading.
-Obtain any maps you will need and be comfortable with basic map-reading skills like using a compass.
+If you'll be camping in the wild, be sure you thoroughly know the area where you’re heading.
+Obtain any maps you'll need and be comfortable with basic map-reading skills like using a compass.

 Ensure somebody in your camping trip is educated in basic wilderness first-aid experienced in camping.
-Check the weather condition before you leave, so you know what to imagine.
+Check the weather condition before you leave.
+You know what to imagine.
 Really, you should be prepared for any situation, as weather has a tendency to change unexpectedly during the winter season.

-When you are sufficiently prepared and take the right safety measures, the advantages of winter camping heavily balance its disadvantages.
+When you're sufficiently prepared and take the right safety measures, the advantages of winter camping heavily balance its disadvantages.
 Have a happy winter camping